Skip to Content

 Composting is not just for plants.
 You can compost all sorts of things, from food scraps to dead animals.

-People often think that they don’t have the space for a compost pile in their homes.
-You can recycle food scraps and other organic matter using a plastic bag, bin, or tumbler for starters.
+People often think they don’t have the space for a compost pile in their homes.
+You can recycle food scraps and other organic matter using a plastic bag, bin, or tumbler.

-Of course, there are both pros and cons of composting, but this article is covering the negatives.
+Of course, composting has pros and cons, but this article covers the negatives.

 Understanding the Disadvantages of Home Composting

 Composting is a great way to reduce the amount of waste you produce.
-However, at home can come with its own disadvantage of composting.
+However, at home can come with the disadvantage of composting.

 One of the drawbacks of composting at home is the time the compost pile takes to decompose completely.
-It can take anywhere from two weeks to two years depending on many factors like the organic matter in it, how often you turn or mix your pile and how much air gets into it.
+It can take anywhere from two weeks to two years, depending on factors like the organic matter, how often you turn or mix your pile and how much air gets into it.

 Another drawback is that if you don’t keep your compost pile damp enough, unpleasant things like flies can feed on it and make their way into your house.

-Some people may not produce enough organic material for their compost pile because they live in an apartment or don’t have access to food.
+Some people may not produce enough organic material for their compost pile because they live in an apartment or lack food access.

 Producing more waste is another drawback of composting at home.
-It is the reason some people are still hesitant to adopt this practice in their homes.
+It is why some people still hesitate to adopt this practice in their homes.

 Composting may also take a lot of dedication to make it work.
 Some of these drawbacks are the high cost, the high maintenance, and that it may take more space than other options.